MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 ## Supported languages and length for email summarization

 This feature includes a capability to summarize email threads.
 The email must be in one of the [supported languages](supported-languages.md#ai-in-copilot-for-sales) to generate the summarized email thread.
-Email summary will be generated only for emails or email threads with more than 1000 characters, which is about 180 words.
+Email summary is generated only for emails or email threads with more than 1,000 characters, which is about 180 words.

 ## View recent communications